jameslamb/conference-notes/ODSC/odsc-east-2022.md

 * oh classic, he started by just importing a `train.csv`
 * PyCaret has "a connection to pandas-profiling"
 * W&B allows you to see a leader board between different models
-* `nbdime` can be used to comapre notebooks
+* `nbdime` can be used to compare notebooks
 * used Prefect Cloud + a Prefect Agent running in a Colab notebook :whoa:

 ## D. Distributed Python with Ray: Hands-on with the Ray Core APIs

-* speaker: Stephanie Wang (engineer at Anyscale and lead comitter for Ray)
+* speaker: Stephanie Wang (engineer at Anyscale and lead committer for Ray)
 * Ray was built at Berkeley
     - in the labs that built Apache Spark, Caffe, Apache Mesos
 * architecture